-Top 7 Best Smartwatches for Android Today
+Top 7 Best Smartwatches for Android Right Now – Tested and Reviewed!

 Tech-loving smartphone owners can’t get enough of their devices.
 From taking calls to texting, then playing a game or streaming a Spotify playlist—and obsessively checking for a reply to that just-sent text—phones have become our lifelines.
 Eager to enhance this already rich mobile user experience, device owners are making a push towards the world of wearables.
 A chic smartwatch is the coveted smartphone wingman of choice, operating with more intimacy, checking health and fitness metrics with optical sensors, and generally relegating phone usage to a snug back pocket.